NTSB Aviation Accident Investigator

 According to the NTSB, aviation accident investigators earn between $51,000 and $117,000 per year.
 The wide salary difference is due to the varying levels of education and expertise investigators are hired at and the location in which investigators are stationed.

-Is a Career as an NTSB Investigator Right For You?
+A Career as an NTSB Investigator Might Be Right For You

 NTSB investigators need to have a very specific knowledge base and expertise.
 If aviation and transportation appeal to you and you're interested in finding out how mass tragedies occur, this has the potential to be a fascinating career.